deenisele/41189-Reflective-Portfolio/Reflective Portfolio.md

 ## Week 2

 ### What have I learnt this week?
+Week two i learnt about models, and their imporatance and use in the real world.
+Such uses include the 7 uses of models (reason, explain, design, communicate, act and predict).
+Different approaches to models were also taught and how they are able to assist us in understanding and communicate complex concepts (simplification) to ourselves and other arounds us.
+Different theories of modelling was also learnt however will dicussed in the next question
 ### What do I 'now know' that I did not before?
+Before participating in this lesson, i did not now the different theorems.
+* Condorcet Jury Theorem: Theory that given a group of people indpendently choosing a correct outcome with probability 0 ≤ p ≤ 1 and the probability of the incorrect on being 1-p. i.e. Tells us why constructing multiple models will be more accurate
+*If p > 0.5 (more likely to be correct), adding more voters will increase the p that voters choose correctly as the p moves towards 1
+* If p < 0.5 (voters less likely to vote incorrectly than correctly), adding more voters decreases the p that majority voters choose correctly = more likely to get a correct decision with jury sized 1

+* Diversity Prediction Theory: Attempts to predict how accurate crowds will be act predicting.
+This requires crowd diversity (in views, variables, etc.) and individual accuracy
+** if the average individual error is low then there is no point of this cause individuals would be better off by themselves than a group

 ### What insights have I gained?
+Some insights gained during this lesson includes the  use of models and how they apply to the world.
+More specifically, how they are applied in depth and the contexts to which they need to be applied.

 ### What are (my/the) perceived strengths and weaknesses that I have observed?
+Currently, my strengths and weaknesses remain fairly the same however i still find it difficult to understand some concepts, especially the theorems and how they apply to modelling.

 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+Challenges include paying attention in class.
+I have a very small attention span and find it difficult to grasp what the tutor is saying.
+Engaging in class and contacting my teammates has also been somewhat difficult
 ### What would I do better next time and with what anticipated results?
+Next time i would continute to try and focus in class whilst also ensuring that i understand all the concepts and being able to provide examples for all the materials learnt in class.
+I expect better results next lesson by being able to explain my lessons more in depth and without looking at my notes constantly.
 ### What theory proved to be useful and why?
 What have I learnt from this?
+Overall, alot was useful.
+Particularly the use of models to make prediction and how the "condorcet Jury Theorem" and the "Diversity Prediction theory" linked to how models are used.